 For new customers, Bitcoin ATM transactions can take up to 5 minutes.
 For returning customers, ATM and Teller Window transactions can take less than 1 minute.
-Once your transaction is complete, your Bitcoin will arrive in your wallet within 15 minutes of your purchase.
+Once your transaction is complete, your Bitcoin or Litecoin will arrive in your wallet within 15 minutes of your purchase.

 - Refresh your wallet application or browser!
 If you are using a wallet app on a mobile device or desktop, close the application and relaunch it.

 - Some digital currency wallets don't show transactions until they are confirmed on the blockchain, so even though we send your Bitcoin or Litecoin immediately, you may not see it right away.
 Check your transaction on blockchain.info or blockcypher.com.
 Use your crypto wallet address to search for your transaction.

 - Cryptocurrency transactions get batched together into blocks, which can sometimes take about 25 minutes to be reflected in your wallet.

 If there’s a separate problem, or if your transaction is not showing up on the blockchain, give us a call at 855-274-2900

 The time that it takes for you to receive your Bitcoin purchase is dependent on multiple factors, including current amount of network traffic on the blockchain and current fee for blockchain transactions.
 Current Amount of Network Traffic on the Blockchain

 Bitcoin transactions must be verified through the mining process, where miners are required to solve a series of complex puzzles.
 The mining difficulty increases based on the number of transactions and verifying each one can take a lot of time.

 The processing time of your Bitcoin purchase is affected by the amount of network traffic the blockchain is experiencing during your transaction.